About the Ombudsman

 Your claim will be assessed on an impartial basis and the service is at no cost to you.
 Your claim will be investigated by one of our team members who collectively hold legal and professional qualifications in Alternative Dispute Resolution and have between them amassed several years of experience in law and resolving complex consumer disputes.
 Independence and impartiality are at the heart of the scheme and the values to which then Ombudsman adheres are of utmost importance to every one of their staff.
 Please note: Dispute Resolution Ombudsman reserve the right to share details of your complaint with Which?
 Trusted Traders for the benefit of the scheme.

 Where can I get an application form?

-You should only fill out a form and send it to us after you have spoken both to the trader and Which?
-Trusted Traders. you will need a reference number from Which?
-Trusted Traders in order to submit your form.
-Once you have the reference number, you can download
+You should only submit an application with us after you have spoken both to the trader and Which?
+Trusted Traders you will need a reference number from Which?
+Trusted Traders in order to submit your complaint.

 Please note that Dispute Resolution Ombudsman is not a regulator and we cannot penalise endorsed traders except when they breach the scheme's Code of Practice or Which?
 Trusted Traders' Code of Conduct.
 The awards will be proportionate and will take into account all of the facts in the complaint.
 If the Ombudsman decides to make an award, and you accept it, it is expected that the trader takes the action required within 28 days.
 If a financial award is needed, this will be an amount that it is considered to be fair by the Ombudsman, and appropriate to the individual complaint.
 We can award up to £10,000 (this does not include the purchase price of the goods/services that were bought).